 Wedding Ceremony songs

 Ceremony: There may be moments for small amounts of music throughout the actual ceremony.
 Usually this is something you’ll discuss with the person officiating your wedding.
-If you are married in a religious setting, this may be something that is done by the venue; you might have less say in it.
+If you are married in a religious setting, this may be done by the venue; you might have less say in it.
 That’s okay.
 Go with it.

-*More times than not this recessional wedding march song will continue or your musicians may throw in a couple of extra songs until all guests have exited.
-This is called a “Postlude” and even less than the Prelude, is not something to fret over.
+*More times than not, this recessional wedding march song will continue, or your musicians may throw in a couple of extra songs until all guests have exited.
+This is called a “Postlude,” and even less than the Prelude is not something to fret over.
 Walk out with your fun song and enjoy your celebration!!